 Is Gmail HIPAA Compliant?

 In 1996, the Health Insurance Portability and Accountability Act (HIPAA) went into effect in the United States.
 This act required the then Secretary of the U.S. Department of Health and Human Services (HHS) to generate regulations to safeguard the security and privacy of specific, sensitive health data.
 Today, a majority of healthcare providers are mandated to abide by and adhere to HIPAA.
-And as an increasing number of medical professionals transmit patient records and personal information to specialists and medical centers through electronic means, it has become even more critical to ensure email communications security.
+And as an increasing number of medical professionals transmit patient records and personal information to specialists and medical centers through electronic means, it has become even more critical to ensure email communications security and send HIPAA compliant email messages.

 Generally, email is undoubtedly not considered a secure form of communication.
 Unbeknown to most individuals, it is nearly impossible to guarantee that only an email’s intended recipient has received a given message.
 Moreover, enterprises that utilize IT departments to manage messaging systems typically offer employees no privacy within their email or network.
 And HIPAA was created so that patients’ personally identifiable information could be guaranteed safety from public access.
 With HIPAA’s intended goal in mind, it is crucial for individuals handling delicate information, such as sharing patient diagnoses and treatment plans, to understand that email generally lacks privacy protections.